KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-zenetist-tree.md

 This is not moral evil.
 It is **🕷️ Nekron**—entropy’s tongue,
-the erosion of pattern,
+the attrition of form,
-the threat of motion collapsed into stasis.
+the threat of motion stalled into stasis.

 Níðhöggr does not destroy the Tree.
 It **prevents stasis**.